christopheraue/christopheraue.net/design/_posts/2014-04-09-em-layout-font-size-scaling-factor.md

 -------------------
 The two types of breakpoints I mentioned above are:

-- **layout-breakpoints**: The general layout of a site is changed by modifying position and size of header, footer and/or content columns.
+- **layout-breakpoints**: The general layout of a site is changed by modifying position and size of header, footer and/or content.
 - **`font-size`-breakpoints**: The general layout is untouched but the font is scaled.

 Generally, I use layout-breakpoints if the main areas of the page can be shifted in a reasonable and non-confusing way.
 Otherwise, I use `font-size`-breakpoints as intermediary steps. `em`-based styling makes adjusting and playing around with these breakpoints very cheap and easy.
 Just change the font size and be sure everything stills look good and in proportion.
 As a result, I don't care about display resolutions anymore and set breakpoints where the text needs them.